gdg-x/hoverboard/data/about.md

 ## Mission and Values

 ### Mission Statement

 RadicalxChange aims to build a clear, coherent, and sustainable alternative to capitalism that embraces markets, egalitarianism, community, and decentralization.

 #### Method:

-Replacing capitalism from within by developing ideas, communities, and organizations that practice fairer and more efficient forms of organization.
+Developing ideas, communities, and organizations that practice fairer and more efficient forms of organization.

 - Challenging basic inherited institutions by building better ones
 - Increasing public knowledge about the emancipatory potential of new ideas in mechanism design